portartoor/FRMWRK/README.md

 >- $TemplateRoutes - here we have the array with association pages with concrete templates.
 If current page is not isset in this array, 'simple' template will be used.

 modules and functions:

+> You can create, or upload modules inside [core/libs/modules/](core/libs/modules/).
+You have exapmle module for using in your own projects.
+Just creat correctly file structures, with module.php file contain Module class with your functions.
+All modules are loaded automatically.
+For using in your own code you need to use the variables named the same as module folder:
+>
+> $ExampleModule->Info();